 - 2 or 3 hard boiled eggs, cut in wedges

-- Cook the past in plenty of salted water until just al dente.
+- Cook the pasta in plenty of salted water until just al dente.
 Drain and rinse in cold water.
-Dry on a clean towel.

 - Mix the first 6 ingredients together with the mayo.
 Measure in enough mayo to make the salad moist but not overwhelmed.
 Add the herbs, celery seed, salt and pepper to taste.
 Add the dash of lemon juice and then refrigerate the salad for at least a few hours.

 - When ready to serve, give the salad another toss, taste to see if you need more seasoning, or more mayo, (it will probably need something) and garnish with the eggs

 - Use whole wheat pasta for a nutrition boost.